 Above your mudroom bench, you might hang a shelf or a series of hooks for keys, coats, or purses.
 This is a great way to increase your storage space while also creating a functional entryway.

 When the average person sits, the distance from the seat to the top of the head is approximately 3 feet.
 It’s not a big deal to sit in front of a soft, hanging coat.
 However, you and your guests are unlikely to want car keys slamming into your head.

-Position a couple of hooks slightly higher if you intend to hang long coats in this area.
+Position a few hooks slightly higher if you intend to hang long coats in this area.
 You could also hang a couple of hooks on the wall next to the bench.
 The goal is to keep coats from piling up on the bench and taking up valuable seating space.

 Think About Mudroom Bench Dimensions

 When planning a layout for any space or design, it’s critical to consider what the space will be used for.
-As a result, keep in mind that the bench’s dimensions are only one piece of the puzzle.
+As a result, remember that the bench’s dimensions are only one piece of the puzzle.